smichaelsen/melon-images/Readme.md

 `breakpoints` (optional): Comma separated list of breakpoint names (See *1.
 Breakpoints*) that this size is used for.
 If omitted the size will have no media query condition is used on all screens - recommended if you use only one size for the given variant. <br>
 `width` (optional): Width in pixels the image is rendered in. <br>
 `height` (optional): Height in pixels the image is rendered in. <br>
 `ratio` (optional): If the ratio is given (in the x/y, e.g. 16/9) the width or the height may be omitted.
 The height can be calculated by width and ratio.
 The width can be calculated by height and ratio.
+It is also possible to specify a ratio as `free`, which configures the cropping editor to allow croppings with arbitrary image dimensions.
-If multiple sizes share the same ratios they are grouped in the backend so that the editor sets a single cropping for them.
+*If multiple sizes share the same ratios they are grouped in the backend so that the editor sets a single cropping for them.*
 In the frontend they are still rendered as different sizes for different breakpoints.

 If you provide `width` and `height` it results in a fixed aspect ratio that is enforced in the backend cropping tool.
 Neat!